hokamoto/pleroma-mirror/docs/installation/debian_based_en.md

 # Installing on Debian Based Distributions
 ## Installation

-This guide will assume you are on Debian Stretch.
-This guide should also work with Ubuntu 16.04 and 18.04.
-It also assumes that you have administrative rights, either as root or a user with [sudo permissions](https://www.digitalocean.com/community/tutorials/how-to-add-delete-and-grant-sudo-privileges-to-users-on-a-debian-vps).
-If you want to run this guide with root, ignore the `sudo` at the beginning of the lines, unless it calls a user like `sudo -Hu pleroma`; in this case, use `su <username> -s $SHELL -c 'command'` instead.
+This guide is a step-by-step installation guide for Debian-based distributions, it assumes a setup similar to Debian Stretch.
+Commands starting with `#` should be launched as root, with `$` they should be launched as the `pleroma` user, with `%` they can be launched with any user on the machine, in case they need a specific user they’ll be prefixed with `username $`.
+It is recommended to keep the session until it changes of user or tells you to exit.
+See [[unix session management]] if you do not know how to do it.

 ### Required packages

-* `postgresql` (9.6+, Ubuntu 16.04 comes with 9.5, you can get a newer version from [here](https://www.postgresql.org/download/linux/ubuntu/))
+* `postgresql` (9.6+, Ubuntu 16.04 comes with 9.5, you can get a newer version from <https://www.postgresql.org/download/linux/ubuntu/>
 * `postgresql-contrib` (9.6+, same situtation as above)
-* `elixir` (1.5+, [install from here, Debian and Ubuntu ship older versions](https://elixir-lang.org/install.html#unix-and-unix-like) or use [asdf](https://github.com/asdf-vm/asdf) as the pleroma user)
+* `elixir` (1.7+, Debian and Ubuntu ships old versions, install from <https://elixir-lang.org/install.html#unix-and-unix-like> or use [asdf](https://github.com/asdf-vm/asdf) as the pleroma user)
 * `erlang-dev`
 * `erlang-tools`
 * `erlang-parsetools`